IRS Forms

 • For sales, include your basis spreadsheets or broker statements that show cost and adjustments.

-• If you sold crypto or held digital assets, note that on the intake and bring your year end statement.
+• If you sold crypto or held digital assets, note that on the intake and bring your year end statement (every return requires an explicit Yes or No on the digital-asset question, so check No if you did not transact rather than leaving it blank).

 Nonresident alien pathway, when 13614-NR is required